wang-joseph/arknights-scraper/README.md

 aliases: `{r, recruit, ro}`

-This is a smaller subcommand that will accept recruitment tags and show you the best combinations possible, in CLI format.
+This is a smaller subcommand that consists of 4 different subparsers, but the main purpose of this subcommand is to accept recruitment tags and show you the best combinations possible, in CLI format.
 The list will go from bottom-to-top in terms of priority, and any number of tags can be specified.

 The list is sorted based on an experimental priority system, so if you _really_ care about getting the best combo for your buck, you can skim through all the tags and see if a certain operator stands out to you.
 The system should work fine if there are some distinct good combos, though.
 Please report anything strange!

+The four subparsers that exist are `recruit`, which handles the actual recruitment search and is what is focused on here.
+However, the `create`, `delete`, and `list` subparsers also exist, and are there so that you can create your own custom shortcuts to tags (like how 'to' becomes 'top operator') for your convenience!
+If you're curious about how those work, check out the argparse `-h` command for those subparsers!

-`ark.py recruitop [-h] [-b] tags [tags ...]`
+usage: `ark.py recruitop recruit [-h] [-b] tags [tags ...]`

 Find all ops that match combinations of tags!